bio-phys/MemCurv/README.rst

 The output file contains

-2. Needs two files from the curved bilayer simulations under PBC conditions
+2. Example input files from MD simulations of a curved membrane under periodic boundary conditions using MARTINI force-field (GROMACS formatted .gro and .xtc).

-* fam_buckle.gro, a configuration file of the curved bilayer from MARTINI simulation
+* fam_buckle.gro, a configuration file of the curved bilayer with protein (FAM134B) inclusion.
-* fam_buckle_100ns.xtc, a processed GROMACS trajectory of the buckled membrane simulation
+* fam_buckle_100ns.xtc, a processed GROMACS trajectory of the curved membrane simulation.

 .. code-block:: bash